szymon-polaczy/Arka-Veterinary-Clinic/README.md

 # Arka-Veterinary-Clinic
 This is an application made for 'Przychodnia Weterynaryjna Arka'.
-The site was never deployed but I'm really impressed with this project and how it tourned out.
+The site was never deployed but I'm really impressed with this project and how it turned out.

 ---